 - Gas stoves: These stoves are appreciated by many cooks because they make it easier to control the temperature, heat instantly, and don’t waste heat at the end of cooking.
 If this is your choice, keep an eye on the BTU output: the lower it is, the higher the energy efficiency; however, these appliances can add between 25% to 39% more NO2 and CO to the air in your house.

 - Induction hobs: These transfer electromagnetic energy directly to the cooker, using less than half the energy of stoves equipped with a standard coil.
-The disadvantage is that these hobs are only suitable for metal cookware — aluminium and glass do not work.
+The disadvantage is that these hobs are only suitable for metal cookware —aluminum and glass do not work.
 They also tend to be expensive.

 - Glass-ceramic hobs: These are the best solutions for energy efficiency.
 Heat is delivered instantaneously, and temperature changes are recorded quickly — and they are easy to clean, which is a nice plus!
 However, to work correctly, contact between pan and surface must be very accurate — even a slightly rounded bottom will waste energy.

 - Stoves with electric coils: These are not the most efficient choice but can still be an option.
 The important thing here is to opt for the model with the highest certification and to purchase electricity from renewable sources.